Paid Search For Lead Generation – Tracking Revenue For A True ROI

 What is paid search?

-Paid Search for Lead Generation allows you to place an adt within the sponsored spot on a search engine results page.
+Paid Search for lead generation allows you to place an ad within one of the sponsored spots on the search engine results pages.
 This is achieved by paying only when that ad is clicked (known as PPC).
-Search engines such as Google, Yahoo and Bing allow you to pay to ensure that your brand appears at the top of the search results when customers are searching for relevant or terms in relation to your products and services.
+Search engines such as Google, Yahoo and Bing allow you to pay to ensure that your brand appears at the top of the search results when customers are searching for relevant terms to your products and services.

-These ads, which display at the top of the page, look just like regular search engine results, with the exception of a subtle ‘ad’ next to the website domain, which lets you know it’s sponsored.
+These ads, which display at the top of the results page, look just like regular search engine results, with the exception of a subtle ‘ad’ next to the website domain, which lets users know it’s sponsored.

 Why use PPC for lead generation (and how does it work)?